Suraksha Diagnostics IPO: GMP, subscription status to review. Apply or not?

-Meanwhile, company shares are trading at par in the grey market today.
-However, the book build issue received a tepid response on day one of bidding.
-According to Suraksha Diagnostics IPO subscription status, the public issue has been subscribed to 11 per cent.
+Meanwhile, company shares continue to trade at par in the grey market today.
+However, the book build issue received a tepid response in the first two days of bidding.
+According to Suraksha Diagnostics IPO subscription status, the public issue has been subscribed to 25 per cent.

 Suraksha Diagnostics IPO GMP today